-Euphorbia pseudoglobosa is a dwarf, spineless succulent that forms thick mat, up to 8 inches (20 cm) in diameter, of segmented stems.
+Euphorbia pseudoglobosa is a dwarf spineless succulent that forms a thick mat, up to 8 inches (20 cm) in diameter, of segmented stems.
 It has a caudex up to 3.4 inches (8.5 cm) long and up to 1.8 inches (4.5 cm) in diameter.
-The stems are green to grey-green, globular to elongated, with 5 to 6 ribs, up to 1.2 inches (3 cm) in diameter and up to 4 inches (10 cm) long.
-The flowers are small, solitary, unisexual, yellow and appear at the tip of the segments.
+The stems are green to grey-green, globular to elongated, with 5 to 6 ribs, up to 1.2 inches (3 cm) in diameter, and up to 4 inches (10 cm) long.
+The flowers are small, solitary, unisexual, yellow, and appear at the tip of the segments.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 More die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.